Kdyby/Autowired/docs/en/index.md

 Autowired component factories
 -----------------------------

-There is often needed to pass a component factory object to presenter and then use it lazy component factory method, that connects the created component to component tree.
+There is often needed to inject a component factory object to the presenter and then use it in lazy component factory method that connects the created component to the component tree.

-What if the component factory object from DI Container could be passed directly to the component factory method?
+What if the component factory object from DI Container could be passed directly to the component factory method, without all that boilerplate code?

 ```php